 The local church is more than just a place where we attend services on Sunday.
-The local church is "God's household", that is God's family.
-We need to nurture this understanding with our own personal families, that we belong to the local church family, which is the family of God.
-As part of belonging to the family of God we develop meaningful relationships with other people of God where we love, care, support, bless and encourage one another.
+The local church is "God's household," that is, God's family.
+We need to nurture the understanding with our own personal families that we belong to the local church family, which is the family of God.
+As part of belonging to the family of God, we develop meaningful relationships with other people of God where we love, care, support, bless, and encourage one another.

-Serving in Church
+Serving in church

-I Peter 4:10-11
+1 Peter 4:10,11

-- 10 As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God. - 11 If anyone speaks, let him speak as the oracles of God.
+As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.
+If anyone speaks, let him speak as the oracles of God.
 If anyone ministers, let him do it as with the ability which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
 Amen.

-The local church is also a place where each of us brings the gifts, talents, time and abilities that God has given to us to contribute in one or more ways to serve one another.
-We do this not to put ourselves on display, but rather as a way to serve others and to glorify God.
-Encourage each family member to engage in the local church and to serve with their time, efforts and skills towards the work and ministry of the local church.
+The local church is also a place where each of us brings the gifts, talents, time, and abilities that God has given us to contribute in one or more ways to serve one another.
+We do this not to put ourselves on display, but rather to serve others and to glorify God.
+Encourage each family member to engage in the local church and to serve with their time, efforts, and skills toward the work and ministry of the local church.